 All packages which supply an instance of a common command name (or, in

 general, filename) should generally use

-update-alternatives, so that they
+update-alternatives so that

-may be installed together.
+they can be installed together.
 If

 update-alternatives is not used,

 Conflicts to ensure that other packages

 are removed.
 (In this case, it may be appropriate to specify a conflict